Pilates

 Precision

 What is Classical Pilates?
 There are several different methods of Pilates and each one has their fans.
-I teach Pilates in the order developed by the original Pilates guy, Mr. Joseph Pilates.
-This traditional method is often referred to as Classical Pilates.
-Joseph Pilates taught the exercises in a specific order to create a continuous workout flow as each exercise is meant to build on the previous, challenging the body.
+Classical Pilates adheres to the traditional method and order once taught by the original Pilates guy, Joseph Pilates.
+I teach classical Pilates which emphasizes a system of exercises that build on the previous exercise as a student progresses and creates a continuous workout flow, challenging the body.
 If you find an exercise that is too challenging for you, go back to the foundational work and continue to practice until you gain strength and can progress to the next level.
 You will get there if you master the foundational work.
-Classical Pilates uses the mat, reformer, Wunda Chair, ladder barrel, spine corrector, small barrel, baby arm chair, high chair, foot corrector, pedi-pole and an apparatus called the guilliotine.
+Classical Pilates uses all the appartus to build strength, flexibilty and control and the movements are rhytmic and athletic, designed to work your whole body efficiently and effectively.

-Some say Pilates is hard, but I just knew it wouldn’t be easy, because good things don’t usually come easy.
-My advise: stick with it and you’ll find it more of a healthy addiction than “hard”.
+My advise: stick with it and you’ll find it more of a healthy habit than “difficult”.

 Harper’s Bazaar Article on classical Pilates